microsoft/DecisionDiagrams/README.md

 You can find more detailed examples in the tests.

-# Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Implementation
 The library is based on the cache-optimized implementation of decision diagrams [here](https://research.ibm.com/haifa/projects/verification/SixthSense/papers/bdd_iwls_01.pdf), and implements three variants:
 - Binary decision diagrams ([link](https://en.wikipedia.org/wiki/Binary_decision_diagram))